House system at the California Institute of Technology: Page House

 All student rooms in Page are designed as doubles; however, when vacancies arise, upperclassmen may live in rooms as singles.
 According to house bylaws, the newly elected Page House president may choose to reside in any room as a single.
 The FU, across from the Library, is Page House's entertainment room, complete with dozens of bean bags.
 Its name originates from a Ditch Day stack in which the resident graduating senior and president painted a large "F" on its door.
-Rather than painting over it, Pageboys simply painted a "U" below it.
+Rather than painting over it, Page Dudes simply painted a "U" below it.
 The FU was formerly a triple, and before that was the RA apartment, which is now located downstairs.
-The Library itself is important to Page House culture, and although its collection is always being removed to be recycled elsewhere, its contents are meant to reflect the works and contributions of contemporary Pageboys.
+The Library itself is important to Page House culture, and although its collection is always being removed to be recycled, its contents are meant to reflect the works and contributions of contemporary Page Dudes.
 Owing to its distinguished status, one must wear shoes while in the Library.
 Recently, as a result of pressure from the Deans, the Library underwent renovation, and was reopened after a few weeks.

-Pageboy activities include grilling on The Bridge, champagne at Millikan ("Bubbly") to celebrate the end of quarter, and Intrahouse, in which all eight alleys in Page partake in the annual tradition of applying primer and painting edgy, humorous pictures.
+Page Dude activities include grilling on The Bridge, champagne at Caltech Hall ("Bubbly") to celebrate the end of quarter, and Intrahouse, in which all eight alleys in Page partake in the annual tradition of applying primer and painting edgy, humorous pictures.
 The painting in between alleys 6 and 7 covers "the fruit wall", a favorite target for PVC-borne projectiles, particularly fruit which tend to vaporize on contact.
-In addition to Intrahouse, there is the Wait Staff Initiation, and the Greased Frosh Race, in which Pageboys make liberal use of Caltech's grounds and upkeep fund by selecting a designated freshman in each alley (referred to as that alley's Greased Frosh), who is then sent running on the Beckman lawn in the effort to evade upperclassmen who are trying to tackle an opposing alley's Greased Frosh before theirs is tackled.
-Pageboys then rinse themselves in Gene Pool, producing a visible Crisco and lard film on the surface.
-Until 2003, they first rinsed in Millikan Pond, but the location has changed owing to administrative request, and now all the Pageboys rinse off completely in the Fleming showers.
+In addition to Intrahouse, there is the Wait Staff Initiation, and the Greased Frosh Race, in which Page Dudes make liberal use of Caltech's grounds and upkeep fund by selecting a designated freshman in each alley (referred to as that alley's Greased Frosh), who is then sent running on the Beckman lawn in the effort to evade upperclassmen who are trying to tackle an opposing alley's Greased Frosh before theirs is tackled.
+Page Dudes then rinse themselves in Gene Pool, producing a visible Crisco and lard film on the surface.
+Until 2003, they first rinsed in Caltech Hall Pond, but the location has changed owing to administrative request, and now all the Page Dudes rinse off completely in the Fleming showers.